viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ### Layer

-We also need a placeholder for our input the unit.
+We also need a placeholder for the input the unit.
 Like in the last tutorial.
 ```python
 # initialize placeholder for data input
 with tf.name_scope("Input"):
     x = tf.placeholder(dtype=tf.float32, shape=[None, 1], name="x")
 ```
-Notice that the first dimension of our placeholder assigns a `None`.
+Notice that the first dimension of the placeholder assigns a `None`.
 This is a practical trick to allow working with batches.
 This just means that we don't want to set fix how many data points we can feed inside this node.
 So we can input a vector of size (N, 1) for $N \in  \mathbb{N}$ and get N